RachaelInnes/deep-learning-challenge/README.md

 Epochs:100
 Batch: 320

-Rationale: This model was used to create a baseline and uses the general prinicples for this type of maachine learning model.
-The
+Rationale: This model was used to create a baseline and uses the general prinicples for this type of machine learning model.
+Using 50 neurons for the first layer aligns to 49 features and 25 for the next layer is common practise as a starting point for deep neural learning.

 ## Evaluation of the model: